mark-thompson01/powershell-fundamentals/README.md

 # PowerShell Fundamentals Tutorial

-This repository is part of my GitHub Pages Portfolio and explore's the fundamentals of PowerShell and PowerShell scripting.
-The objectives go over essential information on the functionality of PowerShell, PowerShell cmdlets & basic syntax and structure, working with Files and Directories, PowerShell scripting basics, and real world use cases.
+This repository is part of my GitHub Pages Portfolio and demonstrates hands-on, practical experience with PowerShell.
+It covers core scripting concepts and real-world use cases aligned with practical tasks.

 ---